 Data / Parameter: u_S

 Data unit: Tonnes

-Description: Uncertainty for waste oil/fat demand.
+Description: Uncertainty for waste cooking oil oil/fat demand.

-Source of data: Supply of waste oil/fat in the region defined by the project can be determined by: reliable official data from authorities; scientific publications; market data from waste collection companies and companies utilizing waste oil/fat; third party statistically representative surveys that shall include a list of potential uses of waste oil/fats, interviews with collection companies or companies using waste oil/fats, etc.
+Source of data: Supply of waste ecoking oil oil/fat in the region defined by the project can be determined by: reliable official data from authorities; scientific publications; market data from waste collection companies and companies utilizing waste ecoking oil oil/fat; third party statistically representative surveys that shall include a list of potential uses of waste ecoking oil oil/fats, interviews with collection companies or companies using waste ecoking oil oil/fats, etc.

 Measurement

 procedures (if any):

 Monitoring frequency: Annually.

-QA/QC procedures: The calculated supply for waste oil/fat shall be based on at least 2 of the above mentioned data sources and associated uncertainties.
+QA/QC procedures: The calculated supply for waste cooking oil oil/fat shall be based on at least 2 of the above mentioned data sources and associated uncertainties.
 The most conservative result considering the most conservative uncertainty limit should be adopted.

 Any comment: Surveys must be realized with a 95% confidence interval.
 This confidence interval corresponds to the guidelines issued by the EB in its 22nd meeting Annex 2 (EB 22 report Annex 2, D, page 3): "Methodologies employing sampling to derive parameters in estimating emissions reductions shall quantify these parameter uncertainties at the 95% confidence level".